Text Link

 Bloating is generally uncomfortable, and it can be painful.
 But unfortunately, it can have more than just physical effects for people struggling with AN and other eating disorders.

-Some studies on the issue have warned that bloating may trigger the fear of weight gain for people with AN, as they see their stomachs protrude.5 This could potentially lead to further food restriction or fuel other unhelpful thoughts or actions connected to the disorder.
+Some studies on the issue have warned that bloating may trigger the fear of weight gain for people with AN as they see their stomachs protrude.5 This could potentially lead to further food restriction or fuel other unhelpful thoughts or actions connected to the disorder.

 Bloating is also a frequent symptom of refeeding in people with AN.
-In many cases, this can be connected not to gas build-up but water retention, as the body shifts fluids around in an attempt to rehydrate during the refeeding process.7
+In many cases, this can be connected not to gas build-up but to water retention, as the body shifts fluids around in an attempt to rehydrate during the refeeding process.7

-Again, the danger of bloating occuring during refeeding is the potential of triggering unhelpful thoughts or behaviors related to the fear of gaining weight.
+Again, the danger of bloating occurring during refeeding is the potential of triggering unhelpful thoughts or behaviors related to the fear of gaining weight.
 Patients may also feel less inclined to eat if they feel uncomfortable from bloating.7

 Finding help for anorexia bloating